ThomasLeister/prosody-filer/README.md

 ## apache2 configuration (alternative to Nginx)

-*(This configuration was provided by a user and has never been tested by the author of Prosody Filer)*
+*(This configuration was provided by a user and has never been tested by the author of Prosody Filer.
+It might be outdated and might not work anymore)*

 ```
 <VirtualHost *:80>